 Personal loans are popular borrowing tools because they’re versatile and relatively inexpensive.
-You can use the funds for just about anything you want, and you can usually find lower interest rates than what you’d get with a credit card or payday loan.
+You can use the funds for just about anything you want, and you usually can find lower interest rates than you’d get with a credit card or payday loan.

-The good news?
-Credit union personal loans tend to be among the most affordable on the market.
-If you want the best deal, it may be as easy as walking down to your local credit union and applying for a loan.
+These are just some of the benefits of credit union personal loans.
+So, if you want the best deal, it might be as easy as walking to your local credit union and applying for a loan.

 Why you should consider a credit union personal loan